Board of Directors

 Lauren is the Development Director at Agape Animal Rescue and was formerly the Development Director and Executive Director at The Contributor, a Nashville nonprofit that provides economic opportunity to people experiencing homelessness and poverty through social enterprise.
 She holds a B.A. in Development and International Relations from London Metropolitan University, and a Diploma in Fundraising Management from the Association of Fundraising Professionals.
 Lauren has a passion for forward thinking, innovative nonprofits.
 She has 8 years of experience fundraising for an array of different causes; international humanitarian aid; mental health; mass incarceration and homelessness.

 Kimberly Ingram | 2018-2021

 Kimberly is an attorney with Bradley Arant Boult Cummings LLP, where she focuses on complex business litigation and appellate matters in state and federal courts.
 Prior to joining Bradley, Kimberly was an associate at Simpson Thacher & Bartlett in Palo Alto, California.
 Kimberly began her legal practice after earning her J.D. at Vanderbilt University Law School and two Bachelor of Arts degrees from Clemson University.
 During her time at Vanderbilt, she was a site coordinator at Room in the Inn for Street Law, an organization dedicated to educating underserved populations about their legal rights.
-Kimberly joined Poverty & the Arts to combine her passion for serving that population with her passion for the arts.
+Kimberly joined POVA to combine her passion for serving that population with her passion for the arts.
 An Atlanta native who grew up in a household rich in music, theater, and the visual arts, Kimberly is excited to be contributing to the development of artistic talent in her adopted home of Nashville.

 Kate McCarthy | Term 2017-2020